Listen To The "10 Minute Type Advice" Episode: Can An ISFJ Access And Enjoy Intuition?

 The Cognitive Function Stack of the ISFJ

-To understand how intuition shows up for an ISFJ, let’s revisit their cognitive function stack:
+To understand how intuition shows up for an ISFJ and how it plays into their personal growth and personal development, let’s revisit their cognitive function stack:

 • Dominant Function: Introverted Sensing (Si), or Memory